-A: Whether you have an Accenture aptitude test, a PWC aptitude test, a Deloitte aptitude test or an aptitude test with any other Company it’s worth getting in contact with them before to find out what sort of assessment they use to test candidates, it’s best to contact their HR team for this information.
+A: Whether you have an Accenture aptitude test, a PWC aptitude test, a KPMG aptitude test or an aptitude test with any other Company it’s worth getting in contact with them before to find out what sort of assessment they use to test candidates, it’s best to contact their HR team for this information.

 Q: What’s the best format in which to practice aptitude tests?